 Get the Key West beach resort experience in the heart of the city at Kimpton Lighthouse Hotel.
 The rooms & suites at this luxury boutique hotel are impeccably designed.
 They show off an unmistakable contemporary Caribbean vibe.
 End the day sipping on refreshing tropical cocktails at the on-site pool bar.

-✔ Recommended district to stay in Key West for beach lovers
+✔ Recommended district in Key West for beach lovers

 Need more seaside pleasures?
 Spend your nights in the Casa Marina neighbourhood.
 Located at the southern edge of the city centre, Casa Marina is the perfect place to stay to enjoy the island’s Atlantic Ocean coastline.